AgoraIO-Community/Agora_Unity_WebGL/README.md

 # Agora Unity WebGL Plugin and Demo

 This project is the open source WebGL SDK for Unity, a wrapper to the Agora Web SDK 4.x.

+**Please be aware that this is still a beta release.
+Do not assume everything works correctly and expect remedy as an official product.
+Do not expect the same behaviors from the original Unity SDK.
+You should check the README files to understand this SDK some more before proceeding to download. **

 ## Prerequisites
 - Unity 2017 and up
 - Agora Developer Account